raechiang/CS-School/README.md

 CS356 Object-Oriented Programming
 - <a href="https://github.com/raechiang/CS-School/tree/master/Java/2016-11/356-A2-Twitter">[A2] Mini Twitter</a>: simulates a mini, desktop Twitter with a GUI using Java Swing
 - <a href="https://github.com/raechiang/CS-School/tree/master/Java/2016-10/356-A1-iVote">[A1] iVote Simulator</a>: allows posing questions and answers

+CS241 Data Structures and Algorithms
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2016-06/241-P3-Graph">[P3] Graph & Dijkstra's</a>: implements a graph and applies Dijkstra's algorithm
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2016-05/241-P2-Heap">[P2] Heap</a>: implements a binary max-heap
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2016-04/241-P1-BinaryTree">[P1] Binary Search Tree</a>: implements a binary search tree

+CS240 Data Structures and Algorithms
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2015-07/240-P3-List(OpOrder)">[P3] Stack</a>: implements stacks to convert infix expressions to postfix and prefix expressions
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2015-07/240-P2-Hashing">[P2] Hashing</a>: implements a simple hash table that stores Strings and numerical values
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2015-07/240-P1-Set">[P1] Set</a>: implements sets as a singly-linked list with a dummy head

+CS141 Intro to Java
+- <a href="https://github.com/raechiang/CS-School/tree/master/Java/2015-06/141-Game/cs141-gp">Game</a>: a simple game in which a player travels through a 9x9 board to find a briefcase while avoiding enemies

 ## C++

 ## Prolog

 ## Haskell